HiTech0926/RykenSlimeCustomizer-Wiki/en-us/_coverpage.md

 * Compared to SlimeCustomizer, RykenSlimeCustomizer has stronger customization capabilities
 * With unique scripting features, it allows for a broader range of customization, minimizing limitations
-* For specific usage of this plugin, please click*Start Using*
 * Plugin Author: lijinhong11
-* Wiki Contributors:  lijinhong11, HiTech0926, BoXueDuoCai, balugaq, haiman233 (sorted by contribution size)

 [GitHub](https://github.com/SlimefunReloadingProject/RykenSlimeCustomizer-EN)

 [Start Using](README)